LarryLemons/AdvDiversity/README.md

 This repository consists of my contribution to the build for The Institute to Advance Diversity.

 Languages used :
-Front End - React.js, Javascript, Bootstrap 5, CSS 3
+* Front End - React.js, JavaScript, Bootstrap 5, CSS 3, HTML 5
-Middle Tier - C#, .NET Core, ASP.NET MVC
+* Middle Tier - C#, .NET Core, ASP.NET MVC
-Back End - SQL, Microsoft SQL Server
+* Back End - SQL, Microsoft SQL Server